 Use this helpful FREE map of the Pike Peak Highway to find the highlights, parking lots, visitor’s center, restrooms, and food.

 Pikes Peak summit is accessible by driving Pikes Peak Highway.
-The toll road operated by the city of Colorado Springs is 19 miles one way with an estimated 162 turns and switchbacks.
+The toll road is operated by the city of Colorado Springs and the Pikes Peak drive is 19 miles one way with an estimated 162 turns and switchbacks.

 There are many ways to reach the Pikes Peak summit depending on your interests, time, and fitness level.
 One of the most popular ways visitors reach the summit is by simply driving Pikes Peak Highway, but other methods are hiking, biking, riding the Cog Railway to the summit, or taking a guided tour that will make all the arrangements for you.

 Driving a car through Pikes Peak Highway and to the summit is the most popular and the best way to take in the magnificent mountain views.
 You can travel at your own pace by slowly stopping at pull-offs along the way or by-passing those and driving straight to the top.
 There are options for many outdoor activities along the mountain highway, so you can make a day of it, but at a minimum, you will need at least 3 hours to safely drive up Pikes Peak and back down.